Cirebonese people

-The Cirebon or Cirebonese (ꦮꦺꦴꦁꦕꦶꦫꦺꦧꦺꦴꦤ꧀; ᮅᮛᮀ ᮎᮤᮛᮨᮘᮧᮔ᮪; Orang Cirebon) are an Javanese sub-ethnic native to Cirebon in the northeastern region of West Java Province of Indonesia.
+The Cirebon or Cirebonese (ꦮꦺꦴꦁꦕꦶꦉꦧꦺꦴꦤ꧀; ᮅᮛᮀ ᮎᮤᮛᮨᮘᮧᮔ᮪; Orang Cirebon) are an Javanese sub-ethnic native to Cirebon in the northeastern region of West Java Province of Indonesia.
 With a population of approximately 2 million, the Cirebonese population are mainly adherents of Sunni Islam.
 Their native language is Cirebonese, which combines elements of both Javanese and Sundanese, but with a heavier influence from Javanese.

 Recognition

 Javanese dance in a backyard in Cirebon.